Prof. Deborah Kamen (she/her), dkamen@uw.edu

 G. P. Rose (ed.), Plato’s Apology (Bryn Mawr Commentaries 1989)

-NOTE: Any student enrolled in an ancient Greek or Latin language course at UW can apply for funding from our Undergraduate Textbook Fund
+NOTE: Any student enrolled in an ancient Greek or Latin language course at UW can apply for funding for that course from our Undergraduate Textbook Fund

 Useful references: